A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-\Cref{fig:TotalEnergyProduction Capacity} summarizes the development of the total energy production capacity and the share of renewables' capacity for all scenarios resulting from different market structures (M and C), from business-as-usual and second-best contracts (BU and SB), and the absence and presence of volatility control (DC and DVC).
-In \Cref{fig:TotalEnergyProduction Capacity}~(a), all scenarios are endowed with a total initial production capacity of 5,000 MW and rise over the time horizon of ten years.
-On the long term, the monopolistic market structure regulated by the second-best contract outperforms all other scenarios with nearly 11,000 MW under drift and volatility control and approximately 10,000 MW under drift control only.
-The competitive setting with drift control only leads under the second-best contract to the lowest capacity with around 8,000 MW at the end of the contracting period.
-Competition under a second-best scenario with drift and volatility control is even in line with all business-as-usual scenarios on the long-term, however, with a drastic difference: the share of renewable energy production capacity in this regulated competitive setting is around 75\% (in contrast to its business-as-usual scenario with approximately 17\% share of renewables; see \Cref{fig:TotalEnergyProduction Capacity}~(b)).
-In a monopolistic market structure, the share is even higher at around 95\% at the end of the contracting period (in contrast to its business-as-usual scenario with 14\% share of renewables).
-Hence, this second-best contract is able to realize for example Germany's 2030 target to triple renewables build-out by 2030.
-Without regulatory action the share of renewable production capacity remains below 20\% on the long-term independent of the scenario.
+Figure~\ref{fig:TotalEnergyProduction} summarizes the development of the total energy production and the share of renewables' for all scenarios resulting from different market structures (M and C), from business-as-usual and second-best contracts (BU and SB), and the absence and presence of volatility control (DC and DVC).
+In Figure~\ref{fig:TotalEnergyProduction}~(a), all scenarios are endowed with a total initial production of 6~GW and rise over the time horizon of ten years.

+On the long term, the market structure with a single producer regulated by the second-best contract outperforms all other scenarios with more than 11~GW under investment rate and volatility control and approximately 10~GW under investment rate control only.
+The interactive setting with investment rate control only leads under the second-best contract to the lowest capacity with around 9~GW at the end of the contracting period.
+Interaction under a second-best scenario with investment rate and volatility control is even in line with all business-as-usual scenarios on the long-term, however, with a drastic difference: the share of renewable energy production capacity in this regulated interactive setting is around 70\% (in contrast to its business-as-usual scenario with approximately 17\% share of renewables; see Figure~\ref{fig:TotalEnergyProduction}~(b)).
+In a market structure with one producer, the share is even higher at around 90\% at the end of the contracting period (in contrast to its business-as-usual scenario with 14\% share of renewables).
+Hence, this second-best contract is able to capture the long-term goals of the Paris Climate Agreement.
+Without regulatory action the share of renewable production remains below 20\% on the long-term independent of the scenario.